HD-Projects/Raid_The_Romans/README.md

 # How To Win

-This is ann infinite game where you try to stay alive as long as you can, so in other words there is no winning.
+This is an infinite game where you try to stay alive as long as you can, so in other words there is no winning.

 Feliciter!